submariner-io/submariner-website/src/content/contributing/lighthouse/_index.en.md

 #### Contributing to Lighthouse Plugin

 The Lighthouse plugin code is located under the `plugin/lighthouse` directory and uses the structure as required by a standard CoreDNS plugin.
-The plugin answers DNS requests by using the MultiClusterService resources populated by the Lighthouse Agent.
+The plugin answers DNS requests by using the ServiceImport resources populated by the Lighthouse Agent.
 After making code changes, please refer to [building](../building_testing/#submariner-iolighthouse) and [testing](../building_testing/#common-build-and-testing-targets) to build and verify your changes.

 Similar to the agent, you can use the deployment created using `make e2e` to manually test and verify as well.
-The Lighthouse plugin will be running as a part of the CoreDNS in the `kube-system`
-namespace and the CoreDNS config map will be changed to use it.
+The Lighthouse plugin will be running as a part of the CoreDNS in the `kube-system` namespace and the CoreDNS config map will be changed to use it.
 The usual `kubectl` commands can be used here as well.
 You can add the debug entry in the CoreDNS config map if you require more logging.